llpeterson/e2e/rtp.rst

 1. Feedback on the performance of the application and the network

 2. A way to correlate and synchronize different media streams that have come from the same sender

-3. A way to convey the identity of a sender for display on a user interface (e.g., the `vat` interface shown in [Figure 1](#vat))
+3. A way to convey the identity of a sender for display on a user interface (e.g., the ``vat`` interface shown in :ref:`Figure 1 <fig-vat>`)

 The first function may be useful for detecting and responding to congestion.
 Some applications are able to operate at different rates and may use performance data to decide to use a more aggressive compression scheme to reduce congestion, for example, or to send a higher-quality stream when there is little congestion.
 Performance feedback can also be useful in diagnosing network problems.

 You might think that the second function is already provided by the synchronization source ID (SSRC) of RTP, but in fact it is not.
 As